filoconnesso/FCGF/README.md

 1. Now you can send special symbols (e.g. | \! "£ $% & / () =? ^ * + [] {} -_;:,. <>)
 2. Callback feature added.
 3. Fixed minor problems.
-# Share this contents with original creator reference
-# Thanks for use
+# Thanks for using FCGF